THE TRAVELLING HISTORIAN -- EASTER ISLAND

 photo by G. Wilson

-Originally all the Moai had eyes which were created with a central disk of dark lava rock inlaid in a cavity on the inside of the almond-shaped eye of white coral so that the pupil would not fall out and the whole piece fitted perfectly into the eye socket of the statue.
-None of the Moai with eyes now exist.
-The coral was taken because of its value and because removal of the Moai's eyes eliminated their spiritual power.
+Originally all the moai had eyes, which were created with a central disk of dark lava rock inlaid in a cavity on the inside of the almond-shaped eye of white coral, so that the pupil would not fall out and the whole piece fitted perfectly into the eye socket of the statue.
+None of the moai with eyes now exist.
+The coral was taken because of its value and because removal of the moai's eyes eliminated their spiritual power.

-A Restored Moai with Eyes
+A Restored moai with Eyes

 photo by G. Wilson